Messy Color™ Leaky Pen

 Sarah Hornik

-Messay Leaky Pen & Kryptonite
+Leaky Pen & dichro

 “This is my favorite of all Messy Colors.
 I love intense transparents that I can use layered over white to make encased beads.
 This color holds up to making designs over white.” – Gail Witt